mastodon-sc/mastodon-documentation/docs/partD/create_custom_mastodon_detectors.md

 ```java
 			final AffineTransform3D transform = DetectionUtil.getTransform( sources, tp, setup, level );
 ```

 We have now to create the `Spot` objects corresponding to these detections to the model.
 We want to be nice and efficient.
-We will use a spot reference for addition, and lock the graph for modification.
+We will use a spot memory reference, and lock the graph for modification.
 To be extra cautious we lock and unlock the graph in a try / finally block.
 And we won't forget to transform the point coordinates in the global coordinate system before creating the spots: